HarshitDawar55/Ansible/README.md

 # What is Ansible?

-- It is an Automation Tool & also the best automation tool available in the market.
+- It is an **Automation Tool** & also the best automation tool available in the market.

 - It is the most demanding tool in the market right now.

-- It is used for configuration management.
+- It is used for **configuration management**.
   * To explain its use in detail, consider an environment in which we have machine of heterogenous system (OS) installed in them, to configure them manually i.e. to install some packages, or to perform some changes in the system manually is not possible practically, if we have a very large set-up (practical scenario in most of the companies).